pangyyen/tp/docs/team/tanboonkhong.md

 Code contributed: [Reposense link](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=tanboonkhong&breakdown=false&sort=groupTitle%20dsc&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&since=2023-09-22)

 - **New Features**:
-    - Added the ability to add and delete prescriptions for each appointment events (Pull Request [#106](https://github.com/AY2324S1-CS2103T-F08-1/tp/pull/106))
+    - **Prescription Management:** Implemented a feature for adding and deleting prescriptions linked to appointments.
+(Pull Request [#106](https://github.com/AY2324S1-CS2103T-F08-1/tp/pull/106))
       - What it does: Allows users to add and delete prescriptions for each appointment events
       - Justification: This feature improves the product significantly because it allows users to keep track of their patients' prescriptions, which is important for healthcare professionals to make informed decisions about their patients' health.